thomamn/java-data-modelling/README.md

 1. A local candle maker wants to open an online store selling their handmade candles and other artifacts, they need a database system to use as part of this online shop.
 Details of customers need to be stored, products need to be stored and updated, a record of customer orders also needs to be maintained.
 Design the database system for the Candle Shop.

-2. A restaurant wants to introduce an online booking system for their main dining room, which has various tables.
-The restaurant is open throughout the day so customers can book for a variety of times.
+2. A car hire compnay with multiple locations wants to design an online system that will allow customers to book various cars, on various dates from different locations.
+Design the database system that would allow them to effectively manage their business.

 3. A University library wishes to implement an online system for borrowing books and other items from the library.
 Each user will be able to borrow up to 6 items at a time.